-In this section, we use the invariants to show that the algorithm terminates in polynomial time assuming $CLP(\tau)$ is feasible.
+In this final section, we will use the above invariants to show that our augmenting algorithm performs a polynomial number of iterations, assuming $CLP(\tau)$ is feasible.
 We start with two lemmas that show that $d_i$ cannot be too small.
-The first holds in general and the second holds if $CLP(\tau)$ is feasible. \begin{lemma} At the beginning of each iteration, we have that $d_i \geq |A_{\leq i}|$ for every $i=0,\dots,\ell$. \end{lemma}
+The first holds in general and the second holds if $CLP(\tau)$ is feasible. \begin{lemma} At the beginning of each iteration, we have $d_i \geq |A_{\leq i}|$ for every $i=0,\dots,\ell$. \end{lemma}

 \begin{proof} We prove this by induction on the variable $r \geq 0$ that counts the number of times the iterative step has been executed.
 For $r = 0$ the statement is trivial.
 Suppose that it is true for $r \geq 0$.
 We shall show that it holds before the $r+1$-th iterative step.
-If the iteration collapses a layer then no new layer was added and as $d_i$'s remain unchanged and $A_{\leq i}$ may only decrease, the statement is true in this case.
-Now suppose that no layer was collapsed in this iteration and let $L_{\ell+1}=(A_{\ell+1},B_{\ell+1},d_{\ell+1})$ be the newly constructed layer in this phase.
-Suppose that $A_{\ell+1} = \{a_1,\dots,a_k\}$ denotes the set of candidate edges added to $A_{\ell+1}$ indexed by the order in which they were added.
-When candidate edge $a_i$ was added to the set $A_{\ell+1}$, we have that Using Lemma~\ref{lem:invariants} and the induction hypothesis,
+If the iteration collapses a layer, then no new layer was added, and since $d_i$'s remain unchanged and $A_{\leq i}$ may only decrease, the statement is true in this case.

-Using the previous inequalities, The remaining inequalities continue to hold since, for any $0 \leq i \leq \ell+1$, $d_i$ does not change after layer $L_i$ is built and the set $A_i$ may only reduce in size in the collapse phase.
-Therefore, the inequalities continue to hold before the $r+1$-th iterative step as well. \end{proof}